mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 TLS) as a fallback.

 This document describes an application usage of QUIC ({{?RFC9308}}).
-As a baseline, the Document does not expect more than a standard QUIC implementation as defined in {{!RFC8999}}, {{!RFC9000}}, {{!RFC9001}}, and {{!RFC9002}}, providing a secure end-to-end transport that is also expected to work well through NATs and firewalls.
+As a baseline, the document does not expect more than a standard QUIC implementation as defined in {{!RFC8999}}, {{!RFC9000}}, {{!RFC9001}}, and {{!RFC9002}}, providing a secure end-to-end transport that is also expected to work well through NATs and firewalls.
 Beyond this baseline, real-time applications can benefit from QUIC extensions such as unreliable DATAGRAMs